 T 020 7976 3900

-Before working at the Alliance, James held a range of communications and policy roles in both the private and not-for-profit sectors.
-He has worked previously in public affairs consultancy and on high profile national political campaigns.
-Most recently, he spent three years at the National Council for Voluntary Organisations, firstly in policy and later leading NCVO’s Public Services and Partnerships team.
+Before working at the Alliance, James held a range of communications and policy roles in both the private and the not-for-profit sectors.
+He has worked as a public affairs consultant and in advisory roles on national political campaigns.
+Most recently, he spent three years at the National Council for Voluntary Organisations, firstly in policy and later leading the public services team.

-He holds a Masters degree in Public Policy and outside work enjoys playing and watching a range of sports, and photography.
-To prove his resilience, he is an avid supporter of Newport County football club.
+He holds a Masters degree in Public Policy and outside of work is training for his first marathon and attempting to rekindle a tennis career that was never very promising.
+To prove his resilience, he is an avid and long suffering supporter of Newport County AFC.

-Sallie has responsibility for the operations of the organisation – facilities, IT and HR but the key area of her work is in developing and managing the membership, including the Alliance’s member services.
+Sallie is our Head of Operations.
+She has responsibility for the operations of the organisation – facilities, IT and HR but the key area of her work is in developing and managing the membership, including the Alliance’s member services.

 Sallie has been instrumental in increasing the number of members and in ensuring that our service to them is of a high quality and well regarded.

 Sallie joined the organisation in October 2002, having worked at the GB Sports Council and Sport England for 12 years prior to that.
 She originally trained to be a teacher and holds an MA in Physical Education.
-She is currently studying to become a leadership coach.
+She has recently completed a course to become a leadership coach.

 T 020 7976 3938